Bhathu/BookingsAPI/README.md

-This is sample application developed for demo purpose to integrate with BlokGPT system.
+This is sample application developed for learning purpose.
 Please follow below steps to setup or run the app in local.

 Techstack:
 -----------------------